Croatia joined Schengen – what this means for Croatian residents and tourists

 - Close family member of a researcher or third-country national who comes to study

-EU member states, including Croatia, will implement the travel authorization system called ETIAS in 2023.
+EU member states, including Croatia, will implement the travel authorization system called ETIAS in mid-2025.
 ETIAS is an abbreviation for European Travel Information and Authorisation System.

 ETIAS is an automated system with the purpose of establishing better monitoring for Schengen borders through the pre-check of travelers.
-ETIAS tracks only third-country nationals who travel to Schengen without the need for a visa.
+ETIAS tracks only third-country nationals who travel to Schengen without needing a visa.
 For example, ETIAS pre-screens citizens of the USA, Great Britain, Serbia, and Bosnia and Herzegovina.

 - Faster and more efficient border controls